 The world of user experience (UX) research is full of tools, and it’s hard to know which ones are best.
-That’s why we’ve put together this list of our best UX research tools— and some honorable mentions—to help you navigate the market and find what works best for your team.
+That’s why we’ve put together this list of our best UX research tools— and some honourable mentions—to help you navigate the market and find what works best for your team.

 A UX research tool is a software application that helps you collect, organize and analyze user data.
 The goal of this type of tool is to make it easier for you to understand what your users want from the product and how they use it.